Gun control in Brazil

 As of 2005 in Brazil, all firearms are required to be registered with the minimum age for gun ownership being 25.
-It is generally illegal to carry a gun outside a residence, and a special permit granting the right to do so is granted to certain groups, such as law enforcement officers.
-For citizens to legally own a gun, they must have a gun license, which costs R$88,00 and pay a fee every ten years to renew the gun register.
+It is generally illegal to carry a gun outside a residence, and a special permit granting the right to do so may be granted to certain groups, such as law enforcement officers and judges.
+For citizens to legally own a gun, they must have a gun license, which costs R$1000 and pay a fee of R$85every three years to renew the gun register.
 The registration can be done online or in person with the Federal Police.
 Until 2008, unregistered guns could be initially registered at no cost for the gun owner, the subsequent referring fee each decade would then apply.
+As of the Luiz Inácio Lula da Silva administration a civilian is only allowed to own 2 firearms.

 Statistics

-It is estimated that there are around 17 million firearms in Brazil, 9 million of which are unregistered.
-Some 39,000 people died in 2003 from gun-related injuries nationwide.
+According to a BBC report citing 2023 Brazilian Yearbook of Public Security, there were almost 800,000 registered gun owners.
+In 2007 it was estimated that 8.3 million people had firearms in Brazil, 9 million of which were unregistered.
+39,000 people died in 2003 from firearm-related injuries nationwide.
 In 2004, the number was 36,000.
-Brazil has the second largest arms industry in the Western Hemisphere.
-Approximately 80% of the weapons manufactured in Brazil are exported, mostly to neighboring countries; many of these weapons are then smuggled back into Brazil.
+In 2019, there were 50,000 firearms related deaths in Brazil.
+Brazil has the second largest arms industry in the Southern Hemisphere.
+Approximately 80% of the weapons manufactured in Brazil are exported, mostly to neighboring countries; many of the firearms are then brought back into Brazil.
 Some firearms in Brazil come from police and military arsenals, having either been "stolen or sold by corrupt soldiers and officers."